Clive Byers

-Clive Byers is a British bird-watcher, a professional bird artist and an early "twitcher":Take Clive, a leading member of the tribe.
+Clive Byers (8 May 1957 – 4 March 2026) was a British bird-watcher, a professional bird artist and an early "twitcher":Take Clive, a leading member of the tribe.
 Many years ago, Clive went down in birding legend when he and two companions were sprayed with liquid manure by an angry farmer on whose land they were trespassing - in order, of course, to see a rare bird.
 As a schoolboy, he and another keen twitcher, Dick, hitchhiked from their London home to a remote Scottish island to see a rare Arctic visitor, a Steller's Eider.
 Four days, almost 2,000 miles and several lifts later, they finally managed to see the bird.
 Having achieved their goal, they simply turned round and hitched back home again.

 These tales of misspent youth, however, led to successful and lucrative careers.
 Today, Clive Byers is one of Britain's leading bird artists, while Dick Filby also makes his living from birding, organising specialist trips around the world.
 For birding has now gone truly global, with its devotees visiting all seven continents, including Antarctica, in search of even more exotic birds.